Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

    profile: prod
    project_code: api

-Note that there is no merging of dictionaries.
+Note that by default, dictionaries are not merged.
 If the variable appearing in the last variable file is a dictionary, and the same variable is defined in an earlier variable file, that whole dictionary will be overwritten.
 For example, this would not work as intended: